Mercado Pago Review

 Weak

 Mercado Pago is the payment arm of Mercado Libre, Latin America's biggest commerce and fintech ecosystem.
 78 million monthly active fintech users, $277.8 billion in 2025 total payment volume, native Pix in Brazil, Apple Pay and Google Pay support, official SDKs in every common language.
 Headquartered in Buenos Aires, founded in 2003, public via parent MELI on Nasdaq.
-The catch: this is a consumer wallet and SMB payment platform first, not an iGaming PSP.
+The catch is that this is a consumer wallet and SMB payment platform first, not an iGaming PSP.
 No dedicated gambling team, no pre-built SoftSwiss or EveryMatrix connectors, no mass-payout product, no orchestration layer.
-Licensed Argentine and Brazilian operators integrate it themselves to capture the brand trust on the deposit page — Codere, Betsson, Bet365 Argentina, PlayUZU all do this.
+Licensed Argentine and Brazilian operators integrate it themselves to capture the brand trust on the deposit page, and Codere, Betsson, Bet365 Argentina and PlayUZU all do this.
 Outside LATAM it has zero presence.

 Quick Info